-• Sharps should be discarded straight into a sharps box which complies with British Standard 7230.

-• The boxes should be marked 'Danger: Contaminated Sharps' and 'Destroy by Incineration'.

-• They must be kept off the floor and out of the reach of children.

-• At Annemount the sharps disposal box is located in the necessary classroom associated with the necessary pupil.
+- Sharps should be discarded straight into a sharps box which complies with British Standard 7230. - The boxes should be marked 'Danger: Contaminated Sharps' and 'Destroy by Incineration'. - They must be kept off the floor and out of the reach of children. - At Annemount the sharps disposal box is located in office and brought to the location when necessary.

-• Parent's/carer's are in charge of the disposal of the box.

-• Sharps boxes must not be filled above the designated fill line on the outside of the box.

-• Once filled, boxes must be sealed immediately and returned to the parents for disposal or removed by a clinical waste contractor or a specialist collection service.
+- Parent's/carer's are in charge of the disposal of the box. - Sharps boxes must not be filled above the designated fill line on the outside of the box. - Once filled, boxes must be sealed immediately and returned to the parents for disposal or removed by a clinical waste contractor or a specialist collection service.